easysoftware/developer-portal-devs/docs/Backend_tutorials/features/easy_queries.md

 This section provide basic information what needs to be implemented for new working easy query.

 ## Easy Query
+Easy Query is tool which allows user to display and filter records of specific model within web page.
+Each Easy Query has defined available filters and columns.
+User may use them, along with grouping and ordering, combine it all together to achieve desired results and display records he wants to see.

+Easy Query is also used by `EasyGraphql` extension to easily define GraphQL queries for various types.

 Easy queries source codes are located in directory `app/easy_queries`.
 Easy query must be inherited from `EasyQuery` class.
 New easy query name is name of model with suffix `EasyQuery`.
 For example `MyModelEasyQuery` for model `MyModel`.
 Every easy query need to be registered to be able use it within dashboards.

 Although it is possible to namespace easy queries, for now `EasyGraphql::Extensions::EasyQuery` extension does not support it.
-In such terms namespacing would dive queries into two groups - queries with namespace (those not used by graphql) and without namespace (those used by graphql).
-In case of query represents model in namespace, prefix should be used.
-For example `MyNamespaceMyModelEasyQuery` for model `MyNamespace::MyModel`.
+So it is recommended to keep corresponding with controllers and use prefixes.

 Base easy query definition:
 ```ruby